-We don't think there is anyone that knows as much about the history of booze as Jake Burger.
-After an awesome virtual gin history lesson & tasting of his new Portobello Road gin releases, we wanted to dig deeper and learn more about the man behind the knowledge.
-Time to meet industry legend: Jake Burger.
+We don't think there's anyone who knows as much about the history of booze as Jake Burger.
+After an awesome virtual gin history lesson and tasting of his new Portobello Road Gin releases, we wanted to dig deeper and learn more about the man behind the knowledge.
+Time to meet industry legend Jake Burger.

 We like to innovate whilst looking backwards, so each of the three new gins are inspired by our historical research into the drinking habits of the past.

 The Old Tom is our attempt to recreate the flavour of gin as it was enjoyed in the period around 1780 -1830, before the arrival of modern distillation methods.
 It is sweeter and maltier, it kind of straddles a line between gin and whiskey in some ways, we believe it to be the most authentic reproduction of gin from that era available today.